 What Is a HydraFacial?

-The HydraFacial is a patented skin treatment and it’s a type of crystal free microdermabrasion.
-This non-invasive skin care treatment buffs away the stratum corneum, which is the top layer of the skin.
-It’s a type of face exfoliator and it acts to remove dead skin cells.
+It is a type of crystal free microdermabrasion.
+This non-invasive skin care treatment buffs away the stratum corneum ( the top layer of the skin).
+The HydraFacial is a type of face exfoliator and acts to remove dead skin cells.

-Rather than blasting the skin with fine crystals, like traditional dermabrasion, this gentler approach uses a vacuum to unclog pores.
+Rather than blasting the skin with fine crystals, like traditional dermabrasion, the HydraFacial takes a gentler approach using a vacuum to unclog pores.
 It also simultaneously pushes in potent actives.

-Hydrafacials also been reported to provide instant and more dramatic results than other facial treatments.
+HydraFacials have also been reported to provide instant and more dramatic results when compared to other facial treatments.
 This is due to the use of a combination of different extraction techniques.

 The facial treatment involves using a patented device to deliver exfoliation, cleansing, extraction, and hydration.

 There are 2 types of exfoliation at work with the HydraFacial.
 The first comes from hydradermabrasion and this uses an abrading tip.
 The second comes from liquid being blasted onto the skin.